NanoComp/meep/doc/docs/ModeExpansion.md

 # Eigenmode decomposition of arbitrary field configurations

-*Eigenmode decomposition* exploits MEEP's interconnectivity with the [MPB][MPB] mode solver to express an arbitrary time-harmonic field configuration as a superposition of the normal harmonic modes of your structure.
+*Eigenmode decomposition* exploits Meep's interconnectivity with the [MPB][MPB] mode solver to express an arbitrary time-harmonic field configuration as a superposition of the normal harmonic modes of your structure.